-The Barker Ranch was built in the 1930’s by Butch and Helen Thomason.
-Looking for Gold they left the city to mine in the Panamint Range.
-Often times homesteaders during the early 20th century would move to the desert for the dry air, solitude, and pleasant winter weather.
+Barker Ranch was built in the 1930’s by Butch and Helen Thomason.
+Looking for gold, they left the city to mine in the Panamint Range.
+Sometimes homesteaders during the early 20th century would move to the desert for the dry air, solitude, and pleasant winter weather.

 Sometime during the 1950’s the Thomason’s sold the ranch to Arlene Barker who moved to California from Oklahoma.
 The Barkers added additional structures to the ranch property.
 This included a concrete swimming pool, fences, and an array of other comforts.